Though the fig tree may not blossom, nor fruit be on the vines; though the labor of the olive may fail,

 God told Habakkuk that it is a proud, self-centered spirit that quits waiting on God, but the just shall live by faith.
 Habakkuk thus learned that, in order to live through the painful setbacks he was experiencing without quitting, he had to ‘dig deep within’ to rejoice in God by singing a hymn of faith to Him.
 Habakkuk decided to right-size the problem and put his focus rather on exalting God.

 What will your decision be as you continue to wait to see the manifestation of God’s goodness in your life?
 Today, you can make the same choice that Habakkuk made – to make melody and rejoice in the God of your salvation regardless of what has happened and what is yet to happen in your life.
 This won’t be easy to do, but it is the way to go; it is the biblical way to go!
 Try looking for things to rejoice about, and you will find plenty in your life.
 Remember, what you focus on gets bigger.

 When you chose to rejoice in God during the tough waiting seasons of your life, it lifts your spirit and makes the wait less tedious.
 It is an expression of faith, which pleases God, and it encourages others around – yes, they feed off your faith and confidence, and they learn how to handle delays.
 Furthermore, it plays reverse psychology on the devil (when he is responsible for the delay) because you are giving him a response contrary to what he expected.

-Take time out to deliberately thank God for bringing you to the end of another month; and for all His many blessings in your life even if they may seem insignificant.
+Take time out to deliberately thank God for bringing you to this point in time; and for all His many blessings in your life even if they may seem insignificant.